GlitchCorp/fastapi-another-jwt-auth/docs/advanced-usage/bigger-app.md

-Because *fastapi-authorization* configure your setting via class state that applies across all instances of the class.
+Because *fastapi-another-jwt-auth* configure your setting via class state that applies across all instances of the class.
 You need to make sure to call **load_config**(callback) above from your endpoint.
 Thanks to `FastAPI` when you make endpoint from `APIRouter` it will actually work as if everything was the same single app.

 So you only need to define **load_config**(callback) where `Fastapi` instance created or you can import it where you included all the router.